saurabhsh910/MITRE_ectf/README.md

 # MITRE_ectf
-Secure Framework for updating firmware in an ECU of a self driving car remotely
+Secure Framework for updating firmware of an ECU in a self driving car

 # Challenge Overview
 You’re part of a team designing the next big evolution in